gkfthddk/dual-readout/README.md

 ## How-to
 ### Compile
-After fetching the repository, do (modify setuos.sh or use setenv*.sh at your system)
+After fetching the repository, do (modify setuos.sh or use setenv*.sh at your system) aftermake.sh copies librootIO to lib/ and set ddhep environment

     source setuos.sh
     mkdir build